yce6db/spsatuva.github.io/_pages/research.md

 ___

-# Getting research funding

-Generally, professors will have funding to pay undergraduates to work with them.
-However, grant money is often spread thin, so sometimes you have to hunt for your own funding to pay for yourself for either the semester or the summer.
-Below are links to several possible sources of funding for yourself while conducting research, which you should bring to your professor to discuss applying for.
-- [UVA Research Grants](https://undergraduateresearch.virginia.edu/our-opportunities/grants): A short-list of grants awarded to support research projects at UVA
-- [UVA Research Opportunities](https://undergraduateresearch.virginia.edu/our-opportunities/research-opportunities): A complete list of research opportunities and grants funded by UVA.
-Notable mentions are: College Council Scholars Award, Double Hoo Research Grant, Harrison Undergraduate Research Awards, Minerva Award, and Small Research and Travel Grants; however, there are many more opportunities available to you.

-___

 # Present and Publish

 So you've finished a research project, or you are still working on it but have some interesting findings.
 Now what do you do?
 You share your results with the rest of the physics community!
 Physicists share their results in one of two ways: either publishing a paper or presenting their results at a scientific meeting.
 In either case, you should discuss with your advisor pursuing either of these options as often as possible.